-- For proposals submitted between July 1 and December 31, the department must complete the review by June 30 of the following year; and
+- For proposals submitted between July 1 and December 31 of any year, the department must complete the review by June 30 of the following year; and

-- For proposals submitted between January 1 and June 30, the department must complete the review by December 31 of that year.
+- For proposals submitted between January 1 and June 30 of any year, the department must complete the review by December 31 of that year.